kubestash/docs/docs/guides/volume-populator/statefulset/index.md

 **Verify CronJob:**

-It will also create a `CronJob` with the schedule specified in `spec.sessions[*].scheduler.schedule` field of `BackupConfiguration` crd.
+It will also create a `CronJob` with the schedule specified in `spec.sessions[*].scheduler.schedule` field of `BackupConfiguration` object.

-Verify that the `CronJob` has been created using the following command,
+Check that the `CronJob` has been created using the following command,

 ```bash
 $ kubectl get cronjob -n demo